 Security of the service accounts

 Service account credentials are maintained in the database in a secure encrypted form.
-In the event that someone gains access to the database, they would not be able to decrypt any of the credentials provided without the encryption key.
+In the event that someone gains access to the database, they would not be able to decrypt any of the credentials provided.